-Effect of Liquid Viscosity
+Effect of liquid viscosity

-The effect of liquid viscosity on both the flow down the spout, and on shattering was studied.
-Figure 13 illustrates the average liquid velocity at the spout exit versus flow rate, for four different viscosities.
-As expected, as viscosity increases, the liquid velocity decreases (and the liquid level in the spout increases).
+The effects of liquid viscosity on the flow down the spout and on shattering were studied.
+Figure 13 shows the average liquid velocity at the spout exit versus flow rate for four different viscosities.
+As expected, as viscosity increased, the liquid velocity decreased (and the liquid level in the spout increased).

-The effect of liquid viscosity on shattering is presented in Figure 14.
-The 300 m/s air jet shattered all of the liquids well, as the variation in mean droplet diameter was small.
-But when the air velocity was only 100 m/s, the effect of viscosity was significant, as the SMD varied from 1.2 mm for the 1 cP liquid to 2.1 mm for the 50 cP liquid.
-The liquid viscosity obviously matters when the shatter jet is not strong enough to simply overpower the liquid stream.
+Figure 14 shows the effect of liquid viscosity on shattering.
+The 300 m/s air jet shattered all of the liquids well, as demonstrated by the small variation in mean droplet diameter.
+But when the air velocity was only 100 m/s, the effect of viscosity was significant; the SMD varied from 1.2 mm for the 1 cP liquid to 2.1 mm for the 50 cP liquid.
+Liquid viscosity obviously matters when the shatter jet is not strong enough to simply overpower the liquid stream.